villekf/OMEGA-doc/docs/source/corrections.rst

 Scatter correction
 ------------------

-Scatter correction data cannot be created with OMEGA at the moment, though you can extract GATE scatter data from PET simulations.
+Scatter correction data cannot be created with OMEGA at the moment, though you can extract GATE scatter data from PET simulations (GATE 9.X or earlier).
 However, you can add your own scatter correction data by inputting it into ``options.ScatterC`` variable.
 Same variance reduction (``options.scatter_variance_reduction``) and smoothing operations (``options.scatter_smoothing``) can be applied to the scatter data as well.
 You can also normalize PET scatter data with
 ``options.normalize_scatter`` if you use normalization correction.
+In Python, you need to make sure the data is Fortran-ordered!

 Attenuation correction
 ----------------------